peidaqi/yfinance-mcp-server/README.md

   }
 ```

+## Example ##

-In your LLM interface, you can ask something like:
+In your LLM interface, e.g. Cline, you can ask something like:
 ```
 What is MSFT's stock price on Jan 1, 2025?
 ```